 Author: Jessica Howard

-Jessica Howard is Senior Writer at the Canadian Women’s Foundation.
+Jessica Howard is Manager, Content and Web at the Canadian Women’s Foundation.
 Having worked as a journalist, blogger, content strategist and university instructor, she believes that storytelling is key to social change.
 As a mother of two sons, she is also highly knowledgeable about Lego, Star Wars and Superheroes.